shashank-m-23/jenkins/README.md

-testing webhooks configured with jenkins
+edtesting webhooks configured with jenkins